Coelancanth/Loop_RPG/Assets/Docs/Format/ThinkingLogFormat.md

 # NOTE:
 - The Log start with a title, and data.
+- The Log should be written in Chinese.
 - The Log should contain the following sections, and follow the section description:
     - Requirement Analysis
     - Implementation Plan